air01a/raspadmin-android/README.md

 <p align="center">![Alt text](http://www.parlonssecurite.com/raspadmin/Screenshot_2014-05-21-17-47-15.png "stored inforamtion")</p><br />
 Basically, this application is a webview client customized with add-on for menu navigation, and storing information...

+This application is still in test, and is not available yet on the market.
+You can download the APK if you want to use it (the only right required is "Internet Access").
+For installing the apk, transfer the file from the directory APK (RaspAdmin.apk) to your android device, and click on it (be sure you have enable "installation from unknown source").